+The former students reported a wide range of interests and hobbies including going to the beach, library, pool, zoo, mall, clubs, movies, state fair, amusement park, and nature park; going on outings and out to eat; spending time with child and family; bike riding, exercising, partying, watching sports, watching TV, playing video games, seeing friends, bowling, listening to music, participating in Scottish clan dancing, using computer, volunteering with EMT and Fire Department, vacationing with family, shopping, working with animals, going for walks, watching baseball games, horseback riding, playing basketball, rafting, singing, wrestling, cooking, drawing, playing games, doing puzzles, doing volunteer work, swimming, socializing, doing chores around the house and attending Special Olympics and church.

-The former students reported a wide range of interests and hobbies including shopping, travel, socializing with peers, participating in sports, watching movies/TV, bike riding, internet surfing, computer use, going to church, going out to eat, going for walks, ghost hunting, visiting family, working out at the gym, rollerblading, listening to music, dancing, going on vacation with family, going on field trips into their community, doing puzzles, going to the casino, going to the zoo, going bowling, playing board games, and horseback riding.
-As is discussed in the two sections below, prior to enrolling in JRC, these students' inappropriate behaviors interfered with normal functioning in most aspects of their daily life, including their ability to engage in recreational activities.
+Prior to enrolling in JRC, these students' inappropriate behaviors interfered with normal functioning in most aspects of their daily life, including their ability to engage in recreational activities.
 Now, however, the former students are able to engage in a wide range of recreational activities in their personal life.